mrahma01/daily-prayer-time/README.md

 You can use either sql import or csv import to feed data into your table.
 Please check the directory names 'sample' for the format of file to be imported.

+Once the above is done, The widget will allow you

+- To display prayer time either vertically or horizontally.

+- to display 'Jamah time' only.

+- You can aslo show Hanafi Asr start time.